Healthy relationships are fundamental to our physical and mental health and well being.

 Relationship counselling offers the opportunity to explore the problems in an open and non-judgemental way.
 We find that it can often help to better understand the ways in which earlier experiences have impacted upon the way we relate to others and the world.
 In some cases people have described counselling as an opportunity to open the doors of the untidy cupboard of their lives or relationships and sort through and discard any unwanted items, and deciding what we want to keep and hold on to.

 We offer relationship counselling in various ways.
-Face to face appointments, Skype sessions, telephone appointments, and email counselling.
+Face to face appointments, Zoom and Skype sessions, telephone appointments, and email counselling.